tari-project/rfcs/src/RFC-0385_StableCoins.md

    entity, including the `issuer`.
 4. The `issuer` has the following "administrator" powers:
     1. Create and authorise new accounts.
     2. Issue new tokens.
 The new tokens are credited to the `issuer`'s account.
-The transactions are i the clear so that anyone can verify the total circulating supply of the stablecoin.
+The transactions are in the clear so that anyone can verify the total circulating supply of the stablecoin.
     3. Redeem (burn) existing tokens.
 The burnt tokens are debited from the `issuer`'s account.
-These transactnios are in the clear.
+These transactions are in the clear.
     4. Have access to the full list of account ids.
     5. Blacklist an account.
 Blacklisted accounts are not allowed to send, or receive, tokens.